Domino's: Products

 The Domino's menu varies by region.
 The current Domino's menu in the United States features a variety of Italian-American main and side dishes.
 Pizza is the primary focus, with traditional, specialty, and custom pizzas available in a variety of crust styles and toppings.
 In 2011, Domino's launched artisan-style pizzas.
 Additional entrees include pasta, bread bowls, and oven-baked sandwiches.
-The menu offers chicken and bread sides, as well as beverages and desserts.
+The menu offers chicken and bread side dishes, as well as beverages and desserts.

 From its founding until the early 1990s, the menu at Domino's Pizza was kept simple relative to other fast food restaurants, to ensure efficiency of delivery.
-Historically, Domino's menu consisted solely of one style of pizza crust in two sizes (12-inch and 16-inch), 11 toppings, and Coca-Cola as the only soft drink option.
+Historically, Domino's menu consisted solely of one style of pizza crust in two sizes (12-inch and 16-inch), eleven toppings, and Coca-Cola as the only soft drink option.

 The first menu expansion occurred in 1989, with the debut of Domino's deep dish.
 Its introduction followed market research showing that 40% of pizza customers preferred thick crusts.
 The new product launch cost approximately $25 million, of which $15 million was spent on new sheet metal pans with perforated bottoms.
-Domino's started testing extra-large size pizzas in early 1993, starting with the 30-slice, yard-long "The Dominator".
+Domino's started testing extra-large-size pizzas in early 1993, starting with the 30-slice, yard-long "The Dominator".

-Domino's tapped into a market trend toward bite-size foods with spicy Buffalo Chicken Kickers, as an alternative to Buffalo Wings, in August 2002.
+Domino's tapped into a market trend toward bite-size foods with spicy "Buffalo Chicken Kickers", as an alternative to Buffalo wings, in August 2002.
 The breaded, baked, white-meat fillets, similar to chicken fingers, are packaged in a custom-designed box with two types of sauce to "heat up" and "cool down" the chicken.